PrefectHQ/prefect/docs/concepts/flows.md

 ## Waiting for input when pausing or suspending a flow run

 !!! tip "Experimental"
-    The `wait_for_input` parameter used in the `pause_flow_run` or `suspend_flow_run` methods is an experimental feature.
+    The `wait_for_input` parameter used in the `pause_flow_run` or `suspend_flow_run` functions is an experimental feature.
 The interface or behavior of this feature may change without warning in future releases.

     If you encounter any issues, please let us know in Slack or with a Github issue.

 When pausing or suspending a flow run you may want to wait for input from a user.
-Prefect provides a way to do this by leveraging the `pause_flow_run` and `suspend_flow_run` methods.
-These methods accept a `wait_for_input` argument, the value of which should be a subclass of `prefect.input.RunInput`, a pydantic model.
+Prefect provides a way to do this by leveraging the `pause_flow_run` and `suspend_flow_run` functions.
+These functions accept a `wait_for_input` argument, the value of which should be a subclass of `prefect.input.RunInput`, a pydantic model.
 When resuming the flow run, users are required to provide data for this model.
 Upon successful validation, the flow run resumes, and the return value of the `pause_flow_run` or `suspend_flow_run` is an instance of the model containing the provided data.

 Here is an example of a flow that pauses and waits for input from a user: